profgreatwonder/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working directory.
+list the content of your directory